Buddhism in England: Demographics

+Geographical Distribution

 In 2001 Buddhism constituted 0.3% of the population of England, which increased to 0.5% in 2011 census.
 According to the 2011 census, there are 238,626 Buddhists in England.

 The district with the highest proportion of Buddhists at the 2011 Census was Rushmoor in Hampshire, with 3.3% of respondents identifying as Buddhist: this is mainly due to the area's (specifically Aldershot's) historic ties with the Gurkha regiment.